 The term “andon” comes from an old Japanese word for paper lantern.
 An everyday example of an andon is the warning light on your car’s dashboard that indicates when the gas tank is getting close to empty.

 If you like this reference guide, please help us spread the word about it!

-Andons are very powerful tools if they are used correctly.
-The best andons are visible from at least ten feet away and they are accompanied by a clear reaction plan.
+Andons are very powerful tools, if they are used correctly.
+The best andons are highly visual, and can be seen from at least ten feet away.
+They should also be accompanied by a clear reaction plan.

 Andons need to do more than just point to a problem.
 An andon must go hand in hand with a plan for action.
-In the example of the car, the warning light tells you not only what the problem is, but you know exactly what you need to do to fix it (fill up at a gas station sooner rather than later.)
+In the example of the car, the warning light tells you not only what the problem is, but is linked to a clear resolution.
+You know exactly what you need to do to fix it.
+In this case, you know you need to fill up at a gas station sooner rather than later.